 - A NYSE-listed U.S. company is required to have an audit committee composed entirely of independent directors.
 Currently, the Audit Committee consists of three outside directors and two internal non-executive directors in compliance with the requirements under the Companies Act, and all such committee members are independent under Rule 10A-3 under the U.S. Securities Exchange Act of 1934 with two members qualified as audit committee financial experts. - A NYSE-listed U.S. company is required to have a nominating/corporate governance committee and a compensation committee, both of which must be composed entirely of independent directors.
 Currently, the Nominating Committee and the Compensation Committee consist solely of outside directors in compliance with the requirements under the Companies Act. - A NYSE-listed U.S. company must hold regularly scheduled executive sessions where participants are limited to non-executive directors.
 Under the Companies Act, Japanese corporations are not obligated to hold executive sessions where participants are limited to non-executive directors.
-Mizuho Financial Group, however, has established the External Director Session that consists of all outside directors and the President & Executive Officer as a forum for free discussions with an aim to deepen outside directors' understanding of our group and share the top management's awareness of issues through communication among directors.
-Among the External Director Session meetings, one meeting was held where only outside directors attended and conducted analysis and evaluation on the effectiveness of the Board of Directors as a whole for the fiscal year ended March 31, 2015.

-- A NYSE-listed U.S. company must adopt corporate governance guidelines and a code of business conduct and ethics and must post those on its website.
-While Mizuho Financial Group is not required to adopt such guidelines and code under applicable Japanese laws or the rules of stock exchanges in Japan on which it is listed, the company established in June 2014 and amended in May 2015 its corporate governance guidelines that sets forth the basic policy, framework and governing policies regarding the corporate governance system in Mizuho Financial Group and also maintains the "Mizuho Code of Conduct" as its standard for corporate conduct to be observed by the directors, officers and employees.
+Mizuho Financial Group, however, has established the External Director Session that consists of all outside directors and the President & CEO as a forum for free discussions with an aim to deepen outside directors' understanding of our group and share the top management's awareness of issues through communication among directors.
+Among the External Director Session meetings, one meeting was held where only outside directors attended and conducted an interim evaluation, the result of which the Board of Directors took into consideration for the purpose of the self-evaluation on the effectiveness of the Board of Directors for the fiscal year ended March 31, 2016. - A NYSE-listed U.S. company must adopt corporate governance guidelines and a code of business conduct and ethics and must post those on its website.
+While Mizuho Financial Group is not required to adopt such guidelines and code under applicable Japanese laws or the rules of the stock exchange in Japan on which it is listed, the company established in June 2014 and has been updating its corporate governance guidelines that sets forth the basic policy, framework and governing policies regarding the corporate governance system in Mizuho Financial Group and also maintains the "Mizuho Code of Conduct" as its standard for corporate conduct to be observed by the directors, officers and employees.